Table of contents

 Over-justifying as soon as an objection emerges

 The prospect says "it is expensive" and you respond with 30 uninterrupted seconds of ROI arguments, features, competition, client references.
 Mistake : you turn a simple remark into a debate.
-Per Abstrakt, over-responding to a simple objection reveals to the prospect that even you are not convinced of your value, and amplifies the objection instead of resolving it.
+Over-responding to a simple objection reveals to the prospect that even you are not convinced of your value, and amplifies the objection instead of resolving it.

 Symptoms : response over 30 seconds to any objection argument stacking prospect reformulating their concern twice